Windows Store app Development Snack: What do you get from being a lock screen app?

 Global Pool

-- Hardware slot - Allows the app to use background network notifications even in low-power or connected-standby mode.
+- Hardware slot: Allows background network notifications even in low-power/connected-standby mode.

-- Software slot - Allows the app to use background network notifications but not in low-power or connected-standby mode.
+- Software slot: Allows background notifications but not in low-power/connected-standby.